Master of MusicThe study

 Workspaces

-HKU provides great facilities for the music courses.
+HKU provides excellent facilities to music students.
 Find out which facilities you can use.

 Master of MusicApplication and Admission